soundwrightpro/FRUITY-NILA/README.md

 **You must have Komplete Kontrol v2.3.0 or higher, and Firmware 0.3.9 or higher**.

-Download the [latest release](https://github.com/soundwrightpro/FLNI_KK/releases/latest "latest stable release") of FRUITY NILA.
-[How to Install](/install.md)
+Download the [latest release](https://github.com/soundwrightpro/FLNI_KK/releases/latest "latest stable release") of FRUITY NILA. ~~-[How to Install](/install.md)~~- ***COMMING WINTER 2023***

 ## Major Features

 - Takes advantage of the DAW integration mode
-- Playback control right and near full control of the mixer from the device
+- Playback control right and near full control of the mixer, channel rack, browser, piano roll, and select plugins from the device
 - Watch videos on features from [The Man from Toronto](https://www.youtube.com/@the.man.from.toronto) ***COMMING WINTER 2023***

 ## Compatible devices